oroinc/documentation/user/back-office/marketing/web-catalogs/edit-content-tree/content-variants.rst

 4. This step applies only to the content nodes with more than one content variant.

-   When your category is not selected as a default variant for the content node, there is a *Restrictions* section beneath the tree of categories.
-In this section, you can define the condition when the selected category overrides the default content variant.
+   When your category is not selected as a default variant for the content node, you can define the condition when the selected category overrides the default content variant in the *Restrictions* section beneath the categories tree.
 See :ref:`Configure Content Visibility <user-guide--marketing--web-catalog--content--visibility>` section for more information.

-5. Click **Save** when you are done filling in the web catalog content node or keep adding the content variants.
+5. Click **Save** when you have filled in the web catalog content node or keep adding the content variants.

 .. _user-guide--marketing--web-catalog--content-variant-landing page: